2026 Summer Reading Program

 For each row you complete on your BINGO board, you earn a brag tag.

-Complete the board to earn a free book to keep and choose a prize out of the treasure box.
+Complete the board to earn a free book to keep and to choose a prize out of the barnyard box.

 Summer Reading Events